minirop/asuka-rs/README.md

 ## Example

-Just open [sk-pbs.txt](sk-pbs.txt) which contains the result of running the tool on all files from Senran Kagura Peach Beach Splash.
+Just open [sk-pbs.txt](sk-pbs.txt) which contains the result of running the tool on all files from Senran Kagura Peach Beach Splash. (not necessarily up to date)

 # Files that don't work